-Make sure you contact a lawyer if you have been accused of battery against any of the above people because the consequences of the battery charge can increase significantly due to the protected status these professional have in the Nevada code.
+Make sure you contact a lawyer if you have been accused of battery against any of the above people because the consequences of the battery charge can increase significantly due to the protected status these professionals have in the Nevada code.

 Cases of battery that include minors are considered child abuse and those cases come with a different line of punishment.
 Consult an attorney for a full explanation concerning the penalties for battery charges in Nevada.

-Las Vegas Assault and Battery Attorney
+Call Las Vegas Battery Attorney Joel M. Mann

 A criminal defense attorney can help you defend yourself against assault and battery charges.
 Call the Office of Joel M. Mann at (702) 474-6266 if you are charged with assault or battery.
 He can explain your options and together you can resolve the case in a manner that will lessen the damage to your criminal record and your life.